ahbarnett/fourier-submat/README.md

 # fourier-submat
-MATLAB codes to generate the figures in the paper on Fourier submatrix condition number.
+MATLAB codes to generate the figures, and check certain analysis results, in the paper on Fourier submatrix condition number.

 Alex Barnett, March-April 2020.